TheCynosure/Raycaster/README.md

 It runs entirely off the Swing API and sometimes throws exceptions for using too much memory.
 But, it's not worth fixing.
 If you want to try and improve upon it then I wish you the best!

-To run simply load up in your favorite Java Idea and hit run on the Window Class (No one uses the Java command line tools anyways :) ).
+To run simply load up in your favorite Java IDE and hit run on the Window Class (No one uses the Java command line tools anyways :) ).